-The first difference between the DeWalt and our winning Bosch is the latter’s corded power, whereas the DeWalt (and Makita) require batteries.
+The first difference between the DeWalt and Bosch saw is the latter’s corded power, whereas the DeWalt (and Makita) require batteries.
 However, batteries are an optional extra on this chassis-only model, which makes it seem all the more expensive.
 Unless you’re already using DeWalt XR tools (in which case the batteries are interchangeable), you’ll pay a high price to set yourself up with the DCS380N-XJ.

 There’s plenty to like about this product for anyone willing to pay the premium.
 The chassis weighs just 454g, and even with a standard battery clipped on, it’ll only weigh 1.1kg.
-That’s advantageous for a product that requires a steady hand when operating, and it’s the product we’d recommend if upper-body strength isn’t your forte.
+That’s advantageous for a product that requires a steady hand when operating, and it’s the product I recommend if upper-body strength isn’t your forte.

 This is DeWalt’s newest-generation reciprocating saw.
 As part of the XR series of products, it has a fan-cooled motor featuring replaceable brushes.
 Its cutting action of 3,000 strokes per minute should make light work of heavy cutting.
 At the same time, the DCS380N’s inherent lightness is boosted by a magnesium gearcase, making it comfortable to hold for long periods.

 |Well-balanced thanks to the magnesium gearcase.||Expensive for what you get.|

 |Compatible with other DeWalt products.|

 |It emits just 87dB of sound.|

 - LED job light with pre-glow function